 The transportation system in the Study Area consists of a network of Regional arterial roads and local and collector roads belonging to the City.
-The City roads include Nashville Road, Kirby Road, Huntington Road and Teston Road.
-The main arterial roads including Islington, Highway 27, Highway 50, Major Mackenzie Drive and Rutherford Drive are under the jurisdiction of the Regional Municipality of York.
-The following table provides a list of the major roadways within the Study Area.
+The City roads include Nashville Road (City from Islington to Hwy 27) west of Hwy 27 - York Region jurisdiction, Kirby Road, Huntington Road and Teston Road.
+The main arterial roads including Islington - City jurisdiction north of Major Mackenzie Drive, Highway 27, joint jurisdiction of Peel and York Region Highway 50, Major Mackenzie Drive and Rutherford Drive are under the jurisdiction of the Regional Municipality of York.
+Table 3 provides a list of the major roadways within the Study Area.